 Get valuable feedback to avoid idea infatuation

-At Wily, I use rapid prototypes—hastily assembled ideas made tangible—to do 4 things for Fortune 100 and 500 companies, federal and city governments, and prominent nonprofits and institutions:
+At Wily, we use rapid prototypes—hastily assembled ideas made tangible—to do 4 things for Fortune 100 and 500 companies, federal and city governments, and prominent nonprofits and institutions:

 Get feedback before you’re ready

 Making ideas tangible prevents you from spending valuable time trying to get your new idea “perfect.”
 Your early idea will never be perfect.
 But it can be better after giving it physical form and getting customer feedback.
 If the thought of putting your half-baked idea into the world makes you wince, you’re doing it right.

 If you’re confident your new idea will blow your customers’ minds right from the start, you’ve waited too late to get feedback, and you should ask yourself if you’ve fallen in love with your idea (more on that later).
 Think of rapid prototyping as creating a crummy first draft.
 The sooner you embrace your prototypes as crummy first drafts, the sooner you'll be rewarded with better second and third drafts.

 "Don’t wait for things to be perfect before you share them with others.
 Show early and show often.
 It’ll be pretty when we get there, but it won’t be pretty along the way."

 Business as usual is soul-crushing

 Making your ideas tangible is much more effective than alternative, traditional paths to idea development.
 We take these other paths far too often.
 A supervisor gathers the team, frames the challenge, and asks the team to create an idea or solution through unstructured brainstorming.

 Then some brave soul offers a seedling of an idea, which quickly gets smashed with statements like “HR will never go for that” or “legal would have a field day.”
 Before long, any hint of new thinking gets snuffed out, and the whole endeavor devolves into a pitching and debating match with the loudest voice winning out.